kunalmsharma/sharma_kunal_spring2017/Final/readme.md

 ![alt text](https://github.com/kunalmsharma/sharma_kunal_spring2017/blob/master/Final/analysis/ana_5/ProfitofGenres.png)
 # Inference of Analysis 5

- * As we can see **Drama,Comedy and Thriller** have maximum numbr of films in this category but if you look at it's profit it's not very much compared to other genres.
+ * As we can see **Drama,Comedy and Thriller** have maximum number of films in this category but if you look at it's profit it's not very much compared to other genres.
- * From the above analysis we can certainly say that genres with more imdb score need not be the most profitable genres    to produce movies in.
+ * From the above analysis we can certainly say that genres with **more imdb score** need **not** be the most profitable genres to produce movies in.
- * As we can see that imdb score is not directly proportional to box office collection.
+ * As we can see that **imdb score is not directly proportional to box office collection**.